-We ensure that staff, pupils and parents are aware of sources of support within school and in the local community.
-We display relevant sources of support on our HWB noticeboard in our reception area, Pupil Support department, in PSE classes, the school website and large reception screen, in addition to regularly highlighting sources of support throughout the school session through the HWB calendar of events and school curriculum.
+We ensure that staff, pupils and parents/carers are aware of sources of support within the school community.
+We display relevant sources of support on our HWB noticeboard in our reception area, Pupil Support department, in PSE classes, the school website and large reception screen, in addition to highlighting sources of support throughout the school session through the HWB calendar of events and school curriculum.
 Our HWB pledge is displayed in all classrooms as a reminder to staff and pupils.
+We encourage pupils to let Pupil Support Staff know about a wellbeing, pastoral or bullying concerns immediately.
+If they don't want to tell someone in person, a CARE and SHARE Form can be completed by scanning one of the QR codes around the school.
+This can be used to report a personal concern or for another person - we should look after each other too.
+(Appendices 1 & 2).
+Parents/Carers can also report concerns as detailed on the previous page and the Pupil Support Team can signpost support.

 Highlighting sources of support, will increase the chance of pupils seeking help by ensuring pupils understand:

-- > The variety of support available to pupils and staff in Linlithgow Academy - How and where pupils, staff and parents/carers can access support within Linlithgow Academy, the local community, online etc. - > The importance of accessing support early on - How staff in Linlithgow Academy can support pupils and colleagues struggling with their mental health
+- The variety of support available to pupils and staff in Linlithgow Academy - ➤ How and where pupils, staff and parents/carers can access support within Linlithgow Academy, the local community, online etc. - ➤ The importance of accessing support early on - ➤ How staff in Linlithgow Academy can support pupils and colleagues struggling with their mental health